zgngr/fabric/docs/Automated-Changelog-Usage.md

 ### "PR is not mergeable"

-Your PR has merge conflicts.
-Resolve conflicts and try again.
+Your PR has merge conflicts or other issues preventing it from being merged.
+Resolve conflicts and ensure the PR is in a mergeable state.

 ### "Working directory is not clean"

 You have uncommitted changes.
 Commit or stash them before running the tool.

-### "PR is not mergeable"

-Your PR has merge conflicts or other issues preventing it from being merged.
-Resolve conflicts and ensure the PR is in a mergeable state.

 ### "Failed to fetch PR"